OmarShawky1/ACU/README.md

 ## Channels & Categories Onboarding

-* Brief onboarding for servers' Categories & channels ordered from top to bottom.
+* Brief & ordered from top to bottom.
 * Not all channels are mentioned to avoid redundancy.

 1. COMMUNITY:
-   1. announcements: Any major updates in server. @everyone tag is only used for important announcements.
+   1. announcements: Any major updates in the server. @everyone tag is only used for important announcements.
    2. ask-mod: Used for newbies or issues within the server or moderators.
    3. server-suggestions: Things you wish in the server.
 2. NEWCOMER: